flourishingkitchen.com

 If you’re making the milk to use in savory meal prep you can omit the optional added ingredients.

-Oat milk. this recipe
+Oat milk.

 Recipe variations.